MysteriousSonOfGod/learning-tensorflow/README.md

 ### Step 3: run the code

-For example, run the train of simple neural network with the MNIST dataset
+For example, run the training process of simple neural network with the MNIST dataset

 ```bash
 $ python mnist-nn-train.py